Battle of Seven Pines: Background

 Johnston withdrew his 75,000-man army from the Virginia Peninsula as McClellan's army pursued him and approached the Confederate capital of Richmond.
 Johnston's defensive line began at the James River at Drewry's Bluff, site of the recent Confederate naval victory, and extended counterclockwise so that his center and left were behind the Chickahominy River, a natural barrier in the spring when it turned the land to the east of Richmond into swamps.
 Johnston's men burned most of the bridges over the Chickahominy and settled into strong defensive positions north and east of the city.
 McClellan positioned his 105,000-man army to focus on the northeast sector, for two reasons.
 First, the Pamunkey River, which ran roughly parallel to the Chickahominy, offered a line of communication that could enable McClellan to get around Johnston's left flank.
 Second, McClellan anticipated the arrival of the I Corps under Maj.
-Gen. Irwin McDowell, scheduled to march south from Fredericksburg to reinforce his army, and thus needed to protect their avenue of approach.
+Gen. Irvin McDowell, scheduled to march south from Fredericksburg to reinforce his army, and thus needed to protect their avenue of approach.

 The Army of the Potomac pushed slowly up the Pamunkey, establishing supply bases at Eltham's Landing, Cumberland Landing, and White House Landing.
 White House, the plantation of W.H.F.
 "Rooney" Lee, son of General Robert E. Lee, became McClellan's base of operations.
 Using the Richmond and York River Railroad, McClellan could bring his heavy siege artillery to the outskirts of Richmond.
 He moved slowly and deliberately, reacting to faulty intelligence that led him to believe the Confederates outnumbered him significantly.
 By the end of May, the army had built a few bridges across the Chickahominy and was facing Richmond, straddling the river, with one third of the Army south of the river, two thirds north.